jesimone57/non-attacking-queens/README.md

 >We wil need a way to determine which solutions are unique and which solutions are just a rotation or mirror of the board and therefore duplicates or already found solutions.

->Lastly we will need a way to display the solution in clear way and in which we can verify with the known solutions.
+>Lastly we will need a way to appropriately display the solution such that it is easy to read and can be verified against the known solutions.
+Printing out the chess board with the queen positions labeled will do the job nicely.

 ### To execute the code
 1. git clone the repo to your local machine